cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 ### High Level Implementation

-In phase one, Cloud Foundry will produce a series of experimental shimmed buildpacks that include:
+Cloud Foundry will produce a series of experimental shimmed buildpacks that include:
 1. A Paketo CNB
 1. Select executables from the CNB lifecycle